 Event notifications do not occur in response to events that affect local or global temporary tables and stored procedures.
 True Or False?

-What permission is required to create an event notification on a DDL statement that is scoped to the server?
+What permission is required to create an event notification on a DDL statement that is scoped to the server?(ignore)

 What are the special memory resident tables available when dealing with triggers?

-What are the two special triggers available in SQL Server 2008
+What are the two special triggers available in SQL Server 2008(DDL and login)

 Level 3

 When do we do index defrag and index rebuild?
+Why fragmentation

 How to choose between a Clustered Index and a Non-Clustered Index?